This program provides low-cost financing to help community public water suppliers comply with federal and state drinking water requirements.

 - installation or replacement of transmission or distribution systems.

 Ineligible projects include:

-To be considered for funding, a public water supplier must complete a project evaluation form (PEF) during the project solicitation period in May.
-The application requires thorough information showing the project's significant benefits to public health or drinking water quality, local funding authorization, and a commitment that the borrower can file a timely loan application.
-MassDEP will rank the projects using a rating system which assigns points on the basis of various criteria.
+To be considered for financing, a community public water supplier must complete a project evaluation form (PEF) during the annual project solicitation period (typically June through August).
+The application requires the project proponent to provide the project's significant benefits to public health or drinking water quality, proof of the local funding authorization, and a commitment that the borrower can file a timely loan application.
+MassDEP will rank the projects using an established rating system which assigns points based on various criteria.